-- A completed and signed SPA National Player Registration application. - Copy of a current valid Driver's License or government-issued picture ID to verify age. - A high quality color photo of yourself (1" wide by 1 1/4" high) - Registration Fee check, cashier's check, or money order made payable to SPA, \$25.00 for a single season (expiring December 31), or \$65 for a five (5) year card (expiring December 31, of the 5th year). - Lifetime memberships are available following a player's 75th birthday (onetime \$25 registration fee applies).
+- A completed and signed SPA National Player Registration application. - Copy of a current valid Driver's License or government-issued picture ID to verify age. - A high quality color photo of yourself - Registration Fee check, cashier's check, or money order made payable to SPA, \$30 for a single season (expiring December 31), or \$65 for a five (5) year card (expiring December 31, of the 5th year). - Lifetime memberships are available following a player's 75th birthday (onetime \$30 registration fee applies).

-Form and on-line renewal available on www.softballspa.com
+Forms and on-line registration and/or renewal available on www.softballspa.com